git-improcom/thirdlane-extension-status-history/README.md

 ## USAGE
 The logfile is located here: /var/log/impro_extension_history.log
-The statistic is collected every 60 minutes
+The statistic is collected every minute